 Grab a net and a jar and we’ll be off to see what 6-legged creatures live here at Dodge.
 We’ll look for eggs and larvae while learning about insects’ life cycles, find predators and prey, and catch and release a bug or two.
 No log shall be left unturned in this insect adventure.

 Winter presents life-and-death struggles for Minnesota animals who face limited sunlight, cold, snow, and ice.
 Learn how animals use migration, hibernation, and adaptation to deal with winter conditions as we hike the woods, prairie, and frozen ponds of Dodge to observe some of these strategies in action.

 Investigate the lives of Minnesota’s mammals and uncover what foods they prefer to eat.
 Learn to classify mammals as herbivores, carnivores or omnivores by examining clues from their skulls.

 Celebrate the return of spring by observing the age-old process of turning tree sap into syrup.
 Students will help tap a tree, collect sap, visit the evaporator and sample some delicious maple syrup.
 Dress for the snowy, muddy trails.

 What wild animals live where we are?
-This program will introduce students to some of Minnesota’s wildlife through hands-on experiences with artifacts and visits with live animals.
+This program will introduce students to some of Minnesota’s wildlife through investigating various habitats and visiting with live animals.

 Make your own paper from recycled and natural materials.
 Students will compare different types of paper and paper products and learn the process of making paper by doing it themselves.